Published by Christina Riley. Last Updated on August 3, 2023.

-We’ve included some of them among our favorite casual places to eat and international spots, but thought a bit of extra attention was necessary.
-And while February is Black History Month, full of celebrations for the accomplishments of African-Americans, we will be promoting this article all year.
+We’ve included some of them among our overall favorite places to eat and even international spots, but thought a bit of extra attention was necessary.
+And while February is Black History Month, full of celebrations for the accomplishments of African-Americans, we will promote this article all year.

 Black-Owned Restaurants in Durham NC

 Note: We recognize that this list may not include all the black-owned restaurants in Durham.
 However, we are always looking to add more and expand!
 Let us know (by email) your favorite black-owned business for us to support.

 The cafeteria-style and cash-only (at the time of writing) Chicken Hut has been serving up fresh homestyle food to its customers for more than 60 years.